dashevo/js-dapi-client/Discover/README.md

 Undocumented at this stage (internal used only).

 - init
-- getDapiCandidate - Get a random insightAPI object (URI);
+- getConnectorCandidate - Get a random insightAPI object (URI);
-- getDapiCandidateURI
+- getConnectorCandidateURI
 - getSocketCandidate